PrincetonUniversity/lucid/AEC_README.md

 would be trivial!
 To demonstrate this, we include a simple example `bad_ordering.dpt`.
 By running `./dpt examples/popl/bad_ordering.dpt`, you will see that the type system generates an ordering error, and correctly points to the `Array.set(arr1, 0, 1)` line as the first out-of-order access.
 Reviewers are encouraged to try tweaking other examples to verify that ordering errors are in fact caught (the BloomFilterTimeout example is a good one for this, as it contains 3 BloomFilter globals).

 ### Performance claims
 * Our first set of claims is that we have implemented several general-purpose modules, as depicted in figure 14 of the paper.
 Note that lines of code are not including comments, for better comparison with the Lucid paper's reported LoC.
-Comments are included in the files here to help explain the code, but can be removed either manually or using a comment-stripping tool.
-The table entries correspond to the files below; the script [TODO] will automatically run lucid on each of these files in turn, and report the time it took to typecheck each.
+For convenience, we have included stripped versions of each example in the examples/popl22_stripped folder, which have comments and any extraneous code removed.
+Note that when counting lines of code, we do not count `include` statements.
+The table entries correspond to the files below; the script [TODO] will automatically run Lucid on each of these files in turn, and report the time it took to typecheck each.
   * Bloom Filter -> BloomFilter.dpt.
   * BloomFilter + Aging -> BloomFilterTimeout.dpt
   * Hash table -> Hashtable.dpt